 Lessons will utilize our unique resource of the 950-acre Watershed Reserve.
 Classes will offer hands-on activities in a warm and personalized environment which fosters a sense of community and belonging within the group.
 Participants should come prepared to learn, engage, and have fun!
 We plan to be both indoors and outdoors (except in the worst weather) so please have students come dressed for the weather and wear waterproof footwear.

-Come learn about the nocturnal animals that call our reserve home!
+Visit the Watershed Reserve’s maple trees for a sap discussion and collection.
+Please note that the evaporation process is dependent on variables like weather but bring your sweet tooth!
 Classes generally include a craft, hike, and activity for the week’s theme.
 We spend time outdoors each week, so come dressed in layers and waterproof shoes.

 Patches are available for purchase in the gift shop on the day of the program.